Hale Navy by Benjamin Moore is one of my absolute FAVOURITE colours for interior design and decor!

 Hale Navy with Classic Gray OC23 is a sumptuous pairing that we used in a clients exquisite living room re-design shown here.

-Can you guess what that black square is above those fabulous patterned chairs & fireplace?
+On a side note, can you guess what that large black square is above those fabulous patterned chairs & stainless steel fireplace?

 It’s a water fountain feature!!

 Before my clients hired me, this stuck out so much that this ‘black square’ was the focal point of the room.
 By painting the wall Hale Navy & adding some beautifully patterned chairs in front of the stainless steel fireplace, the frame of the fountain was less ‘in your face’ and not so much the focus of the room.
 Here’s a before…